 Given that wealthy countries have purchased far more doses than they need, while supply for COVAX and bilateral deals for LMICs has struggled, dose donations have become increasingly important for vaccine equity.
-Getting enough doses to cover the most vulnerable groups in many poorer countries before the end of 2021 will require those countries that have enough to share.
+Ensuring enough doses to cover the most vulnerable groups in many poorer countries before the end of 2021 will require the countries that have enough to share.

-In Tab 2.2, the dropdown menus allow you to change the variables shown on both sides of the chart, to look at the data in different ways.
+The Sankey chart in Tab 2.2, has dropdown menus allowing you to change the variables shown on both sides of the chart, to look at the data in different ways.